 Virgin Care was started by Assura Medical, which was later brought by Richard Branson in January 2010.
 Virgin Care won a seven-year contract to providing health care services to children, adults and older adults.
 However, it faced a lawsuit in 2012 and 2017, but matters were settled.

 Virgin Hotels was launched in 2010.
 The first hotel opened in Edinburgh.
 Last and the fourth one was opened in San Francisco in February 2019.
-Virgin Groups plans to open their hotels in twenty different locations by 2025.
+Virgin Groups plans to open hotels in twenty different locations by 2025.

 Branson has stated that there won’t be any hidden charges, and the customers won’t get charged extra for anything just because they bought it off from a hotel.